-- Update and/or revise the NAP as necessary; - Provide overall policy direction, as well as manage, coordinate, monitor, evaluate, and report on the implementation of the NAP; - Tap domestic and international donor agencies and nongovernment organizations for technical assistance and financial support to facilitate the implementation of the NAP; and - Perform such other functions and powers as may be deemed necessary, incidental or proper to its mandate.

-2. Philippine Commission on Women (PCW) - Office of the Presidential Adviser on the Peace Process (OPAPP, now OPAPRU) Joint Memorandum Circular (JMC) 2014-01
+- Update and/or revise the NAP as necessary; - Provide overall policy direction, as well as manage, coordinate, monitor, evaluate, and report on the implementation of the NAP; - Tap domestic and international donor agencies and nongovernment organizations for technical assistance and financial support to facilitate the implementation of the NAP; and - Perform such other functions and powers as may be deemed necessary, incidental or proper to its mandate. - 2.
+Philippine Commission on Women (PCW) Office of the Presidential Adviser on the Peace Process (OPAPP, now OPAPRU) Joint Memorandum Circular (JMC) 2014-01 particularly within the GPB.

-The JMC between the PCW and OPAPRU articulates the specific guidelines for integrating WPS into the GAD Framework, particularly within the GAD Planning and Budgeting (GPB).
 The JMC provides specific steps that agencies and sub-national entities (i.e., LGUs) playing a role in the NAPWPS implementation, must follow in preparing their respective GBPs related to WPS.
 It specifically mandates concerned agencies to identify PAPs with WPS dimensions through gender and conflict analysis.